-Australia: Economic rebalancing will boost growth Asia Pacific Economic Outlook, Q1 2016
+Australia: Economic rebalancing will boost growth has been added to your bookmarks.

 The composition of the Australian economy is gradually shifting from export-driven activities to those driven by domestic demand and from the resources to the nonresources sectors.
 These shifts, in response to declining mining investment and a fall in commodity prices, are expected to help the economy sustain growth.